xatkit-bot-platform/xatkit-runtime/examples/README.md

-# Jarvis Examples
+# Xatkit Examples

-This folder contains examples of the Jarvis language:
+This folder contains examples of the Xatkit language:

-- `tutorial/*` contains the sources of the bot modeled in the Jarvis [tutorial](https://github.com/SOM-Research/jarvis/wiki/Getting-Started)
+- `tutorial/*` contains the sources of the bot modeled in the xatkit [tutorial](https://github.com/xatkit-bot-platform/xatkit/wiki/Getting-Started)